MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -AcceptMessagesOnlyFrom
-!!!
-Exchange Server 2010

-The AcceptMessagesOnlyFrom parameter specifies the mailbox users and mail-enabled users that can send e-mail messages to this mail-enabled user.
-You can also specify Exchange as a valid recipient for this parameter.
-If you configure a mail-enabled user to accept messages only from the Exchange recipient, the mail-enabled user only receives system-generated messages.

-You can use one of the following values for the valid senders:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- Alias

-- Exchange DN

-- Primary SMTP e-mail address

-By default, this parameter is blank, which enables the mail-enabled user to accept messages from all senders.

-!!!
-Exchange Server 2013

-The AcceptMessagesOnlyFrom parameter specifies the mailbox users and mail-enabled users that can send email messages to this mail-enabled user.
-You can also specify Exchange as a valid recipient for this parameter.
-If you configure a mail-enabled user to accept messages only from the Exchange recipient, the mail-enabled user only receives system-generated messages.

-You can use one of the following values for the valid senders:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- Alias

-- Exchange DN

-- Primary SMTP email address

-By default, this parameter is blank, which enables the mail-enabled user to accept messages from all senders.

-!!!
-Exchange Server 2016

 The AcceptMessagesOnlyFrom parameter specifies who is allowed to send messages to this recipient.
 Messages from other senders are rejected.

 Valid values for this parameter are individual senders in your organization (mailboxes, mail users, and mail contacts).
 You can use any value that uniquely identifies the sender.
 For example: